dersteppenwolf/isis4822_final_project/Readme.md

     npm install gulp
     npm install

-To ease development task you can use gulp for local development:
+To ease local development  you can use gulp for hot reloading:

     gulp watch